 C. It is preferred that a candidate for NSPRA President-elect be Accredited in Public Relations.

 Revised: March 2000, November 2001, July 2012, July 2021

-A Call for Candidates shall appear annually in the Association’s primary member publication and be posted on the website.
+The Association shall make an announcement and encourage candidates to submit their interest.
 Information should be sent to all chapter presidents in January to inform them about the nominating process and to ask them to encourage strong candidates to seek NSPRA offices.

 Candidates’ nomination materials must be submitted to the EBSC on or before April 1 for NSPRA offices that will become vacant in October.
 By April 25, the EBSC will complete its work of securing candidates.
 By May 1, the EBSC chair shall report the results of its search to the NSPRA President and Executive Director.
 The official slate of candidates will be announced in the next issue of the Association’s primary member publication and posted to the Association website.
 The EBSC shall introduce the slate of candidates to the membership at the Annual Meeting of the Association.